The Lion King (2019 film): Box office

 The Lion King grossed $543.6 million in the United States and Canada, and $1.113 billion in other territories, for a worldwide total of $1.657 billion. $63 million came from IMAX.

 The film had a global debut of $446 million, the ninth-largest of all time and the biggest opening for an animated film.
 On July 30, 2019, The Lion King passed the $1 billion mark at the global box office.
-The Lion King became the highest-grossing animated film of all time, a title it held until September 2024 when it was surpassed by Inside Out 2 (Note: According to Disney, the film was not an anіmated fіlm but a live-action reboot.).
+The Lion King became the highest-grossing animated film of all time, a title it held until September 2024 when it was surpassed by Inside Out 2 (Note: According to Disney, the film was not an animated film but a live-action reboot.).
 It is also the highest-grossing musical film of all time, the highest-grossing remake of all time, the second-highest-grossing film of 2019, and the seventh-highest-grossing film of at the time of its release.
 Deadline Hollywood calculated the net profit of the film to be $580 million, when factoring together all expenses and revenues.